abw/badger-js/manual/data_paths.md

 }
 ```

-Then a data path of `numbers/3` would return "forty-two", or `friends/0/name` would return
+Then a data path of `numbers/3` would return "forty-two", or `friends/0/name`
-"Ford Prefect".
+would return "Ford Prefect".

 ## Optional Items

-If an item specified in the path is `undefined` or `null` then an error is thrown.
-Using the
+If an item specified in the path is `undefined` or `null` then an error is
-above data this would happen if you tried to access `friends/12/name` or `friends/0/birthday`
+thrown.
+Using the above data this would happen if you tried to access
+`friends/12/name` or `friends/0/birthday`

-You can add an question mark to the end of a path segment to make it silently return `undefined`
+You can add an question mark to the end of a path segment to make it silently
-instead, e.g. `friends/12?/name` or `friends/0/birthday?`.
-Note that the question mark can only
+return `undefined` instead, e.g. `friends/12?/name` or `friends/0/birthday?`.

-appear at the end of a segment.
-If it appears anywhere else then it is assumed to be the same
+Or you can add a question mark to the start of a path segment and it will
+return whatever it has matched so far, e.g. `friends/?12/name` will return
+the `friends` array, or `friends/0/?birthday` will return the 0th friend,
+`{ "name": "Ford Prefect" }`.

+You can also use question marks as segment separators.
+In this case they are
-thing as `?/`.  e.g. `foo?bar` is the same as `foo?/bar`.
+assumed to be marking the end of the previous segment, e.g. `foo?bar` is the
+same as `foo?/bar`.

 ## Quoted Path Segments

-You can enclose any segment in single or double quotes if you happen to have data keys that include
+You can enclose any segment in single or double quotes if you happen to have
-`/` or `?` characters in them.
-For example, `question/"What is the answer?"` to access the value
+data keys that include `/` or `?` characters in them.
+For example,
-"42" in the following data:
+`question/"What is the answer?"` to access the value "42" in the following
+data:

 ```json
 {